Street drugs and pregnancy

 - Sudden infant death syndrome (also called SIDS).
-This is the unexplained death of a child while sleeping.
+This is the unexplained death of a baby younger than 1 year old.

 It’s hard to know exactly how each street drug harms your pregnancy.
 This is because women who use street drugs may use more than one drug and may have other unhealthy behaviors, too.
 For example, they may smoke or drink alcohol.
 They may not eat healthy meals.
 They may be more likely to get a sexually transmitted disease.
 All of these can cause problems during pregnancy.